Covid 19 coronavirus: Body of man found two days after he went missing

 But his family in South Korea will not get to come to say goodbye because of Covid-19 travel restrictions.

-Police have identified a body found in Auckland area of Arch Hill area last Thursday as 26-year-old Juyeong Kim.
+Police have identified a body found in the Arch Hill area, in Auckland, last Thursday as 26-year-old Juyeong Kim.

 A police spokesman said Kim was reported missing on the night of May 5 and his body was found on May 7.